Zarautz surf

 The following would be our top picks…

-- Zarautz Surf House – Our top pick if you don’t want to throw in with a surf camp package would be the Zarautz Surf House.
+• Zarautz Surf House – Our top pick for this town generally is the Zarautz Surf House.
 They make it super easy to organize lessons and rentals after you’ve booked.
 Plus, the place itself is pretty awesome.
 It’s basically a super-stylish hostel with pod beds and cool as communal areas.

 Surf lessons in Zarautz